wpendl99/.github/profile/webServices/endpointTesting/endpointTesting.md

 npm install jest -D
 ```

-Now, replace the scripts section of the `package.json` file to contain a new command that will run our tests with Jest.
+Now, replace the `scripts` section of the `package.json` file with a new command that will run our tests with Jest.

 ```json
 "scripts": {